Northern Illinois holds off Eastern Michigan 27-20 - NewsBreak

 Northern Illinois holds off Eastern Michigan 27-20

-Antario Brown rushed for 101 yards and Northern Illinois scored the game's first 17 points then held on to defeat Eastern Michigan 27-20 on Saturday in a game delayed by lightning between the first and second quarters.

-The Huskies (3-2, 1-0 Mid-American Conference) built their lead on a 5-yard run by quarterback Rocky Lombardi, a 28-yard field goal from John Richardson and Jaden Dolphin's 59-yard interception return.

-The Huskies led 17-3 at halftime and did not give up the lead although Eastern Michigan's Ben Bryant threw touchdown passes of 42 yards to Bryson Cannon and 17 yards to Dylan Drummond in the third quarter.
-Clint Ratkovich's 2-yard run in the third helped Northern Illinois maintain the lead at 24-17 and the teams traded field goals late in the fourth quarter.
+DEKALB, Ill.
+(AP) — Antario Brown rushed for 101 yards and Northern Illinois scored the game’s first 17 points then held on to defeat Eastern Michigan 27-20 on Saturday in a game delayed by lightning between the first and second quarters.
+The Huskies built their lead on a 5-yard run by quarterback Rocky Lombardi, a 28-yard field goal from John Richardson and Jaden Dolphin’s 59-yard interception return.
+The Huskies led 17-3 at halftime and did not give up the lead although Eastern Michigan’s Ben Bryant threw two touchdown passes in the third quarter.
+Clint Ratkovich’s 2-yard run in the third helped Northern Illinois maintain the lead.www.wcn247.com

 Comments / 0